JosephBarber96/Easings/README.md

 # Easings
-A C++ Header-only implementation of the Easing functions found on easings.net
+A C++ implementation of the Easing functions found on easings.net